Thursday, Nov 19, 2026

 12:00-13:15 Session 3B: Oral Session of selected posters

-Chairs: Debra Gook, Australia & Molly Moravek, USA
+Chairs: Debra Gook, Australia and Molly Moravek, USA

 13:20-14:00 Lunch